Troubleshoot the Splunk Add-on for CrowdStrike FDR

 - If none of the above messages appear, try to switch the add-on logging level to DEBUG. - IKGo to the Splunk Add-on for CloudStrike FDR Configuration screen and select the Logging tab.
 Then select DEBUG in the 'logging level dropdown box and click Save.
 Restart input to make it use the new logging level.
 Wait for several minutes to let the add-on log new information.
 Re-run search

 index="_internal" sourcetype="crowdstrike_fdr_ta*".
-Look for the following messages to make sure that TA can successfully communicate with AWS infrastructure:
+Look for the following messages to make sure that the add-on can successfully communicate with AWS infrastructure:

 <<< aws_error_code=AWS.SimpleQueueService.NonExistentQueue, aws_error_message='The specified queue does not exist for this wsdl version.': indicates that AWS client error has taken place.